-Moteefe Weekly Live Stream – Selling Print on Demand Products for Father’s Day
+Moteefe Live: Selling Print on Demand Products for Father’s Day

 Father’s Day is coming up which means people will be looking for presents to showcase their appreciation for their dads.
 Although homemade gifts are sentimental, quality clothing and accessories with funny messages are always a hit during these times.
 Launching a Father’s Day Print on Demand campaign can help out your customers that are looking for some cool gifts to get for the father figures in their life.

 In this week’s live stream, POD experts Thomas Gentleman and Aidan Kessell explain how to sell Print on Demand products for Father’s Day.

 Check out the timestamps below to see what you need to know when it comes to creating your own Print on Demand business:

 - 00:52 – Father’s Day around the world